mp3il/bluesnap-ios/README.md

 ##BSResultPaymentDetails (in BSPurchaseDataModel.swift)

-This is a base class for the payment-specific details.
+This is a base class for the payment-specific details like BSResultApplePayDetails and BSResultCcDetails.

     public class BSResultPaymentDetails {
 	    var paymentType : BSPaymentType!